Rules For Modal Verbs

 - the model verb comes before the subject in questions

-- modal verbs do not change their form according to the tense; there is no "s" added to the verb
+- Rules For Modal Verbs do not change their form according to the tense; there is no "s" added to the verb

 - infinitives (verb without "to") are used right after the modal verb